 Find the color.

 This color word activity was a fun way to kick off our morning as I gathered food for breakfast and drank my hot tea to wake up.
 A win for all!

 RELATED: Looking for more literacy supplies?
 These are our favorites supplies to boost alphabet recognition.

 Colors are so much fun for preschoolers to engage in!
-You can see all of our favorites such as:
+Be sure to check out 35+ color activities for kids.

 Primary Color Hunt and Sort – a color movement game

 Color Mixing with Paint – Messy sensory play

 Pick a Color – A great game for under two.

 RELATED: See how my children hold the marker?
 We improved pencil grip with many activities that do not actually involve a pencil!
 Read them here!